AlfredBeit/sql-dplyr/README.md

-A few of interesting sql queries
+A few interesting sql queries